Jaros-777/StockCTRL/README.md

 In this project I used JavaFX, hibernate, PostgreSQL, socket-based client- server.

-Target application performance and fuccialities:
+Target application performance and functionality:
 Server:
 - Ability to check current orders
 - Checking current inventory
 Client:
 - Login/registration form
+- Change of user address
 - Easy to buy products ( without finalizing the transaction )
 - insight into your orders